Yishun triple murders: Yang Jie and her daughter

 Yang Jie (Chinese: 杨婕; Pinyin: yáng jié), born on 3 April 1972, grew up in Shenyang, Liaoning, Northeast China, and had married twice prior to her death in Singapore.

 Yang was first married to a taxi driver named Li Wenge (Chinese: 李文革; Pinyin: lǐ wéngé) in 1992, and gave birth to a daughter on 10 February 1993.
 When the daughter was eight months old, Yang divorced her husband and took custody of the child, whom she entrusted to her mother's care before she married another man, Chen Jun (Chinese: 陈军; Pinyin: chén jūn).
 Yang was said to have moved to Dalian to live with Chen and later gave birth to another girl in 1999 or 2000, while her first child remained in Shenyang.

 Yang later decided to send her elder daughter to Singapore for a better education.
-To afford the education fees, Yang resigned from her property agent job and even sold her house in order to allow her elder child to move to Singapore.
+To afford the education fees, Yang resigned from her property agent job and even sold her house to allow her elder child to move to Singapore.
 Later, both Yang and her elder daughter moved into Singapore together, while her husband remained in China with the other daughter.
 Yang's daughter studied at Northland Secondary School, and befriended her classmate Feng.
 Feng and her mother, Zhang Meng, shared the same rental flat as her and her mother.
 Like Feng, Yang Jie's daughter was also considered a good student with good grades in school when she first arrived in Singapore, and had once became one of the top four scorers in class.

 Initial reports had wrongly reported that Yang was the lover of Wang Zhijian, as supplied by some of the rumours spread by different witnesses about the identity of Wang's girlfriend.
 Yang's mother Madam Zhang Wei (unrelated to Zhang Meng), together with Yang's acquaintances and second husband, had earlier denied in subsequent news reports that Yang was Wang's girlfriend or acquaintance.